 Canada ranks among the top five exports of various critical minerals including platinum group metals, nickel, cobalt, and graphite.

-Northwestern Ontario currently has eight advanced critical mineral exploration sites, including lithium, graphite, copper and platinum group metals (palladium) providing an opportunity for the province to become a leading jurisdiction in critical mineral production.
+Northwestern Ontario currently has twelve advanced critical mineral exploration sites, including lithium, graphite, copper and platinum group metals (palladium) providing an opportunity for the province to become a leading jurisdiction in critical mineral production.

 Critical minerals like lithium and graphite also require processing of the raw mined material to create a useable product, presenting an opportunity for Northwestern Ontario to become a leader in the chemical processing and conversion of critical minerals to provide products for clean technologies such as batteries for electric vehicles and large scale electrical grid energy storage.

 Avalon Advanced Materials continue with plans to advance the Separation Rapids Lithium Deposit, located north of Kenora.
 A 5000 tonne bulk sample will be extracted in 2021 for petalite (lithium mineral) processing in a pilot plant.
 A Feasibility Study will commence for a planned Thunder Bay/FWFN lithium plant location .
 Rock Tech Lithium has a previously signed joint venture– Letter of Intent in place.
 In addition, Avalon has other critical element and rare earth element projects in Ontario.